it-gro/courses-intro-to-git/chapter1.md

 *** =instructions1

-You have been put in the `dental` repository, and `data/northern.csv` has been added to the staging area.
+You have been put in the `dental` repository.
+`data/eastern.csv` and `data/northern.csv` have been added to the staging area.
-Use `git diff` with `-r` and an argument to see how files differ from the last saved revision.
+Use `git diff` with `-r` and an argument to see how they differ from the last saved revisions.

 *** =hint1